za-h-ra/100DaysOfCode/rules.md

 ## Commitment

-- CS50 by HardvardX

-The commitment is to excel in Interviewing, Data Structures & Algorithms, and continue my learning in JavaScript/React.
+The commitment to build a consistent study habit.

 ## Start Date